-Appendix 10: Process for removing a Chairperson and or deputy Mayor from office
+Appendix 9: Process for removing a Chairperson or deputy Chairperson from office

-- 1. At a meeting that is in accordance with this clause, a territorial authority or regional council may remove its Chairperson, deputy Chairperson, or deputy Mayor from office. - 2.
-If a Chairperson, deputy Chairperson, or deputy mayor is removed from office at that meeting, the territorial authority or regional council may elect a new Chairperson, deputy Chairperson, or deputy mayor at that meeting. - 3.
-A meeting to remove a Chairperson, deputy Chairperson, or deputy Mayor may be called by: - (a) A resolution of the territorial authority or regional council; or - (b) A requisition in writing signed by the majority of the total membership of the territorial authority or regional council (excluding vacancies). - 4.
-A resolution or requisition must: - (a) Specify the day, time, and place at which the meeting is to be held and the business to be considered at the meeting; and - (b) Indicate whether or not, if the Chairperson, deputy Chairperson, or deputy Mayor is removed from office, a new Chairperson, deputy Chairperson, or deputy Mayor is to be elected at the meeting if a majority of the total membership of the territorial authority or regional council (excluding vacancies) so resolves. - 5.
+- 1. At a meeting that is in accordance with this clause, a community board may remove its Chairperson, or deputy Chairperson from office. - 2.
+If a Chairperson or deputy Chairperson is removed from office at that meeting, the community board may elect a new Chairperson or deputy Chairperson at that meeting. - 3.
+A meeting to remove a Chairperson, or deputy Chairperson may be called by: - (a) A resolution of the community board; or - (b) A requisition in writing signed by the majority of the total membership of community board (excluding vacancies). - 4.
+A resolution or requisition must: - (a) Specify the day, time, and place at which the meeting is to be held and the business to be considered at the meeting; and - (b) Indicate whether or not, if the Chairperson or deputy Chairperson is removed from office, a new Chairperson or deputy Chairperson is to be elected at the meeting if a majority of the total membership of the community board (excluding vacancies) so resolves. - 5.
 A resolution may not be made and a requisition may not be delivered less than 21 days before the day specified in the resolution or requisition for the meeting. - 6.
 The chief executive must give each member notice in writing of the day, time, place, and business of any meeting called under this clause not less than 14 days before the day specified in the resolution or requisition for the meeting. - 7.
-A resolution removing a Chairperson, deputy Chairperson, or deputy Mayor carries if a majority of the total membership of the territorial authority or regional council (excluding vacancies) votes in favour of the resolution.
+A resolution removing a Chairperson or deputy Chairperson carries if a majority of the total membership of the community board (excluding vacancies) votes in favour of the resolution.